 - As appropriate to control erosion or other site-specific concerns, disturbed areas will be replanted with non-invasive resident species that are compatible with Project operations, such as being suitable for post-construction mortality monitoring within search areas.
 To the extent practicable, Na Pua Makani Power Partners will minimize the creation of suitable Hawaiian goose nesting habitat (shrubs adjacent to low-growing grass) in developing post-construction monitoring search plots. - Trash will be collected in lidded receptacles and removed from the construction area on a weekly basis to avoid attraction of ants and other animals such as mongooses, cats, and rats that may negatively affect the Covered Species or Na Pua Makani Power Partners' ability to detect fatalities of the Covered Species. - Na Pua Makani Power Partners will maximize the amount of construction activity that can occur in daylight during the seabird breeding season including the peak fledging period (approximately October 15 November 23). - Should nighttime construction be required, Na Pua Makani Power Partners will use shielded lights and maximize the use of non-white lights if construction safety is not compromised to minimize the attractiveness of construction lights to wildlife.
 Na Pua Makani Power Partners will also have a biological monitor in the construction area to watch for the presence of Covered Species at all times during nighttime construction.
-Should a Covered Species be observed, the monitor will stop construction activities and shut down construction lighting until the individual(s) move out of the area. - To address concerns about fire safety, Na Pua Makani Power Partners will establish fire safetyrelated construction and O&M requirements (including landscaping considerations), response protocols, and responsibilities.
+Should a Covered Species be observed, the monitor will stop construction activities and shut down construction lighting until the individual(s) move out of the area. - When not in use, construction cranes will be lowered at night, when practicable, to minimize the risk of bird collisions. - To address concerns about fire safety, Na Pua Makani Power Partners will establish fire safetyrelated construction and O&M requirements (including landscaping considerations), response protocols, and responsibilities.
 This information will be included in the Project EIS. - An invasive species, chromolaena (Chromolaena odorata), occurs on the nearby Kahuku training area.
 Na Pua Makani Power Partners will coordinate with the Oahu Invasive Species Committee to identify and implement measures to minimize the risk of introducing chromolaena to the Project area.
 Approaches to minimize risk may include periodic site inspections by qualified personnel to search for the presence of plants and cleaning of equipment used in Project areas.